swartn/sam-vs-jet-paper/data_retrieval/README.md

 have.
 Specifically for the CMIP5, CFSR, CCMP and ERA-Interim data - see below.

-Also note that these scripts generally worked when I tried them in May 2015, but since webpages are dynamics, I can't help it if data moves or the scripts no longer work.
+Also note that these scripts generally worked when I tried them in May 2015, but since webpages are dynamic, I can't help it if data moves or the scripts no longer work.
 Indeed, there are no guarantees whatsoever, see the license file.

 Authentication requirements